puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 [topscope]: /puppet/3.7/reference/lang_scope.html#top-scope
 [environment]: /guides/environment.html

 Puppet Enterprise automatically creates a number of special node groups for managing your deployment.
 In a new install, these node groups will come with some default classes.
 If you're upgrading, only the **MCollective** node group will come with classes.
+For more information on preconfigured node groups when upgrading from an earlier version of Puppet Enterprise (PE), see the [upgrading documentation](./install_upgrading_notes.html#classifying-pe-groups).

 **Note:** In general, you should not remove these node groups or delete classes from them.